What Is a Data Glossary? 4 Key Benefits

 Data glossary: What does it contain?

-To standardize data vocabulary within an organization, the data glossary includes:
+To standardize data vocabulary within an organization, the data glossary should include:

-Your data drives every business decision, and that’s why it’s so important to have a core set of terms in place to get everyone–from the executive team to the sales team–speaking the same language.
-Having this uniform approach to data across the organization is invaluable as it allows any member of your team to not only find the information they’re looking for but understand what it means within the context of your organization.
+Data drives every business decision, and that’s why it’s so important to have a core set of terms in place to get everyone, from the executive team to the sales team, to speak the same language.
+Having this uniform approach to data across the organization is invaluable as it allows any member of your team to not only find the information they’re looking for but also understand what it means within the context of your organization.

 Here are the key benefits of adopting a data glossary within your organization: